-However, suppose your company operates in or sells to companies that operate in Germany (and soon the entire European Union).
-As is the case, your company’s social and environmental performance are about to become a critical issue, very soon – and here’s why.
-In July 2021, the German parliament passed and published the Act on Corporate Due Diligence in Supply Chains.
-This law comes into effect on January 1st, 2023, and has been enacted to safeguard human rights and the environment globally by ensuring that German companies – and their direct and indirect suppliers – meet the human rights and environmental standards as defined by the United Nations (UN) Guiding Principles on Business and Human Rights and the OECD Guidelines for Multinational Enterprises.
+In July 2021, the German parliament passed the Act on Corporate Due Diligence in Supply Chains (Lieferkettensorgfaltspflichtengesetz).
+This law came into full effect on January 1st, 2023.
+It safeguards human rights and the environment globally.
+Specifically, it ensures that German companies and their direct and indirect suppliers meet the standards defined by the United Nations (UN) Guiding Principles on Business and Human Rights and the OECD Guidelines for Multinational Enterprises.
+Furthermore, the German Federal Office for Economic Affairs and Export Control (BAFA) now actively enforces the LkSG.
+BAFA has published guidance and initiated compliance assessments of in-scope companies since 2023.

 30+ Audit and inspection checklists free for download.